osquery/osquery/docs/wiki/deployment/process-auditing.md

 ## macOS process & socket auditing

 osquery supports OpenBSM audit on macOS platforms.
-To enable it in osquery, you need to set `--disable_audit=false`
+To enable it in osquery, you need to set the following command line flags `--disable_audit=false --disable_events=false --audit_allow_config`.

 On macOS, osquery reads from the OpenBSM audit subsystem.
-This feature is already enabled on all macOS installations, but with its default settings it doesn't audit process execution or the root user.
-To start process auditing on macOS, edit the `audit_control` file in `/etc/security/`.
+This feature is already enabled on all macOS installations, but the default settings do not audit process execution or the root user.
+The osquery command line flag `--audit_allow_config` will make run-time configuration changes to your system audit to enable these features.
+This is all you need to get up and running.

+Alternatively, instead of using the `--audit_allow_config` flag, you may edit the `audit_control` file in `/etc/security/` for more granular/nuanced needs.
+This is optional and considered an "advanced configuration".
 An example configuration is provided below, but the important flags are: `ex`, `pc`, `argv`, and `arge`.
 The `ex` flag will log `exec` events while `pc` logs `exec`, `fork`, and `exit`.
-If you don't need `fork` and `exit` you may leave that flag out however in future, getting parent pid may require `fork`.
+If you don't need `fork` and `exit` you may leave that flag out however in the future, getting parent pid may require `fork`.
 If you care about getting the arguments and environment variables you also need `argv` and `arge`.
 More about these flags can be found [here](https://www.freebsd.org/cgi/man.cgi?apropos=0&sektion=5&query=audit_control&manpath=FreeBSD+7.0-current&format=html).
 Note that it might require a reboot of the system for these new flags to take effect. `audit -s` should restart the system but your mileage may vary.

 ```
 #